-- The Filling Station: Convenience is key at The Filling Station, where locations in Crown Center and Union Hill (among others) keep you energized throughout the day.
+- The Filling Station: Convenience is key at The Filling Station, where a location in Union Hill (among others) keeps you energized throughout the day.

 - The Roasterie: One of Kansas City’s original roasters touts excellent, uniquely designed locations across the metro.